johnwcowan/pdp8x/arch.md

  * If the 0x0001 bit of IR is 1, then A is set to A + 1 without overflow.

- * If the RL bit of IR is 1 and the RT bit of IR is 0, then A and L are jointly rotated left by one bit.
+ * If the RR bit of IR is 1 and the RL and RT bits of IR are 0, then A and L are jointly rotated right by one bit.
 That is, L is saved and set to 0, A is shifted left by one bit, and the saved L is added to A.

- * If the RL bit of IR is 1 and then RT bit of IR is 1, then A and L are jointly rotated left by two bits.
-This can be done by rotating left by one bit twice, or more efficiently.
+ * If the RR and RT bits of IR are 1 and the RL bit of IR is 0, then A and L are jointly rotated right by two bits.
+This can be done by rotating right by one bit twice, or more efficiently.

- * If the RR bit of IR is 1 and the RT bit of IR is 0, then A and L are jointly rotated right by one bit.
+ * If the RL bit of IR is 1 and the RR and RT bits of IR are 0, then A and L are jointly rotated left by one bit.
 That is, L is saved and set to 0, A is shifted left by one bit, and the saved L is added to A.

- * If the RR bit of IR is 1 and then RT bit of IR is 1, then A and L are jointly rotated right by two bits.
-This can be done by rotating right by one bit twice, or more efficiently.
+ * If the RL and RT bits of IR are 1 and then RR bit of IR is 0, then A and L are jointly rotated left by two bits.
+This can be done by rotating left by one bit twice, or more efficiently.

  * If the RL and RR bits are 0 and the RT bit is 1, then the 16 most significant (0xFFFF0000) bits of A are exchanged with the least